ligato/docs/docs/user-guide/get-vpp-agent.md

 vpp-agent --kafka-config=/opt/vpp-agent/dev/kafka.conf
 ```

-More information on the Kafka plugin configuration options can be found [here](config-files.md#kafka).
+For more information on the Kafka plugin configuration options, see [kafka conf file](config-files.md#kafka).

 ---

 ### Executables

-The `/cmd` package groups executables that can be built from sources in the VPP agent repository:
+The `/cmd` package groups executables built from sources in the VPP agent repository:

 **VPP agent** - the default off-the-shelf VPP agent
   executable with no app or extension plugins.
 It is bundled with